 Compelling user stories.

-While these stories were shared both internally and externally, I knew that many team members – stretched thin, as most startup employees are – didn’t necessarily make time to read them.
+While these interview were shared both internally and externally, I knew that many team members – stretched thin, as most startup employees are – didn’t necessarily make time to read them.
 As the team member with the most interactions with end users, I hypothesized that creating the chance for team members to connect with these stories would help them reconnect to our mission.

 The “Jobs To Be Done” framework.